-2016 INCENTIVE AWARD PLAN

-This Agreement sets forth the terms and conditions of your restricted share unit award made pursuant to The PNC Financial Services Group, Inc. 2016 Incentive Award Plan and any sub-plans thereto (this "Agreement").
+-1- THE PNC FINANCIAL SERVICES GROUP, INC. 2016 INCENTIVE AWARD PLAN RESTRICTED SHARE UNITS AWARD AGREEMENT This Agreement sets forth the terms and conditions of your restricted share unit award made pursuant to The PNC Financial Services Group, Inc. 2016 Incentive Award Plan and any sub-plans thereto (this "Agreement").
 Appendix A to this Agreement sets forth additional terms and conditions of the Award, including restrictive covenant provisions.
 Appendix B to this Agreement sets forth certain definitions applicable to this Agreement generally.
 Appendix C to this Agreement sets forth the risk performance-based vesting conditions applicable to the Award and certain related definitions.
-Capitalized terms not otherwise defined in the body of this Agreement have the meaning ascribed to such terms in the Plan or Appendices A, B or C.

-The Corporation and the Grantee named below (referenced in this Agreement as "you" or "your") agree as follows:

-Subject to your timely acceptance of this Agreement (as described in Section A below), the Corporation grants to you the Award set forth below, subject to the terms and conditions of the Plan and this Agreement.

-A. GRANT AND ACCEPTANCE OF RSUs

-GRANTEE #ParticipantName#

-GRANT DATE #GrantDate#

-AWARD #QuantityGranted# Restricted share units (" RSUs "), each representing a right to receive one Share, and related Dividend Equivalents award, payable in cash.

-AWARD PROGRAM Senior Leader Program

-AWARD ACCEPTANCE; AWARD EFFECTIVE DATE You must accept this Award by delivering an executed unaltered copy of this Agreement to the Corporation within 30 days of your receipt of this Agreement.
-Upon such execution and delivery of this Agreement by both you and the Corporation, this Agreement is effective as of the Grant Date (the " Award Effective Date ").
+Capitalized terms not otherwise defined in the body of this Agreement have the meaning ascribed to such terms in the Plan or Appendices A, B or C. The Corporation and the Grantee named below (referred to in this Agreement as "you" or "your") agree as follows: Subject to your timely acceptance of this Agreement (as described in Section A below), the Corporation grants to you the Award set forth below, subject to the terms and conditions of the Plan and this Agreement.
+A. GRANT AND ACCEPTANCE OF RSUS GRANTEE #ParticipantName# GRANT DATE #GrantDate# AWARD #QuantityGranted# Restricted share units ("RSUs"), each representing a right to receive one Share, and related Dividend Equivalents award, payable in cash.
+AWARD PROGRAM Senior Leader Program AWARD ACCEPTANCE, AWARD EFFECTIVE DATE You must accept this Award by delivering an executed unaltered copy of this Agreement to the Corporation within 30 days of your receipt of this Agreement.
+Upon such execution and delivery of this Agreement by both you and the Corporation, this Agreement is effective as of the Grant Date (the "Award Effective Date").
 If you do not properly accept this Award, the Corporation may, in its sole discretion, cancel the Award at any time thereafter.
+Exhibit 10.32